utsavlamichhane/Installing_Qiime2_MAC_M_chips/INSTALLATION.md

 If you see no error (red lines in your Terminal)

-# Congratulations you have QIIME2 in your computer.
+# Congratulations you have QIIME2.